 After all multicast and broadcast paths have been rerouted, the F_Ports and FL_Ports go offline.
 All routes through the switch become unavailable by increasing path cost to hex.
 E_Ports go offline individually as all routes are eliminated.

 Switch Online

-To bring the switch online, press <Enter> while Switch Online displays on the front panel.
+To bring the switch online, press the Enter key while Switch Online displays on the front panel.

 Port Disable